pindoio/pindo-ai-docs/README.md

 - **Request Parameters**:
   - `text` (string, required): Text for entity extraction.
   - `lang` (string, required): Language of the text (e.g., "en" for English).
   - `labels` (list of strings, optional): Specific labels to search for.
+You can specify one or more of an arbitrary list of entity keywords you want to extract from a given text.
+Some example of entities could be: "person", "location", "organisation", "date", "time", "money", "percent", "quantity", "ordinal", "cardinal".
+If no labels are specified, the API will default to `["person", "location", "organisation", "date"]`.

 - **Example Request**:
 ### Python